-Studying personal finance can be overwhelming at times with all these information on the web, and so call ‘experts’ giving out contradicting advice.
+Studying personal finance can be overwhelming at times with all the information and so call ‘experts’ out there giving out contradicting advice.

-However, accumulating personal wealth and becoming financially independent does not have to be difficult.
+However, accumulating wealth and becoming financially independent does not have to be difficult.
 In fact, creating wealth is a simple four steps process, including :

 - Making it